Congregatio de Auxiliis: Publication of Molina's work

 In 1588 the Spanish Jesuit Luis de Molina published at Lisbon his Concordia liberi arbitrii cum gratiæ donis, in which he explained efficacious grace on the basis of scientia media.
-Bañez, the Dominican professor at Salamanca, informed the Archduke Albert, the Habsburg's Viceroy of Portugal, that the work contained thirteen certain provisions that the Spanish Inquisition had censured.
+Bañez, the Dominican professor at Salamanca, informed the Archduke Albert, the Habsburg Viceroy of Portugal, that the work contained thirteen certain provisions that the Spanish Inquisition had censured.
 The archduke forbade the sale of the book and sent a copy to Salamanca.
 Bañez examined it and reported to the archduke that, out of the thirteen propositions, nine were held by Molina and that in consequence the book ought not to be circulated.
 He also noted the passages that, as he thought, contained the errors.
 Albert referred his comments to Molina, who drew up the rejoinder.
 As the book had been approved by the Inquisition in Portugal, and its sale permitted by the Councils of Portugal and of Castille and Aragon, it was thought proper to print at the end the replies of Molina; with these the work appeared in 1589.
 The Dominicans attacked it, on the grounds that Molina and all the Jesuits denied efficacious grace.
 The latter replied that such a denial was impossible on the part of any Catholic.
 What the Jesuits attacked was the Dominican theory of predetermination, which they regarded as incompatible with human freedom.

 The debates continued for five years and in 1594 became public and turbulent at Valladolid, where the Jesuit Antonio de Padilla and the Dominican Diego Nuño defended their respective positions.
 Similar encounters took place at Salamanca, Zaragoza, Córdoba and other Spanish cities.
 In view of the disturbances thus created, Pope Clement VIII took the matter into his own hands and ordered both parties to refrain from further discussion and await the decision of the Apostolic See.